ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Video-Assisted Learning: Using Educational Videos to Teach

 Video-assisted learning at its core is simply the integration of videos into lessons.
-But as technology has advanced, so too have the dynamics between student and teacher evolved.
+But just as technology has evolved over the years, so, too, have the dynamics between student and teacher.
 Students do not simply strive to land a job where they sit quietly and obey.
-Educators aim for them to become innovators and creators, to argue and question the things around them, and to grow up to be better, well-rounded, happy individuals.
+Educators aim for them to become innovators and creators, to argue and question the things around them, and to grow up to be better, well-rounded, and happy individuals.

-Videos, television, and movies are nothing new, but optimizing them for learning is relatively new.
+Videos, television, and movies are nothing new, but optimizing them for learning is still a challenge.
 Videos can help students perform better not just academically but also emotionally and socially.
 Videos can provide students with a completely new world, even if the scope is still quite limited.

-Knowing how to implement successful video-assisted learning is not especially challenging, but it is important to be well informed in regards to both the benefits and disadvantages of screen time so that you can make the best choice for your students.
+Understanding how to use videos for teaching and learning isn’t necessarily difficult, but it is important to be well informed in regards to both the benefits and disadvantages of screen time so that you can make the best choice for your students.

 What is Video-Assisted Learning?

-Video-assisted learning (VAL) is defined as a strategic teaching approach to using videos – either educational or conceptual – to improve a student’s comprehension, cognitive ability, or social-emotional skills.
+Video-assisted learning is defined as a strategic teaching approach to using videos (either educational or conceptual) to improve students’ comprehension, cognitive ability, or social-emotional skills.
 What that means is that videos are more than just a way to pass time or provide additional information on a specific learning objective.
 Video-assisted learning takes videos and transforms them into an important part of both general education and student wellbeing.

 Whether they are short, targeted clips or television programs, videos are proven to benefit different aspects of a student’s development and educational progress.
 How this impacts the student depends on the type of videos used and the practices you wish to employ.
 Video-assisted learning is not ideal for isolated use but should rather be an addition to the already existing curriculum or individualized education plans (IEP).